Fair Enough? A map of the current limitations of the requirements to have fair algorithms: What do we mean by unfair discrimination?

-In general, developers of ADM systems are therefore challenged by the following: \begin{ambiguity}[The threshold problem] Given an observational metric, on what grounds should we decide how small the measured disparity should be in order to be considered fair enough? \end{ambiguity}
+In general, developers of ADM systems are therefore challenged by the following: \begin{openpoint}[The threshold problem] Given an observational metric, on what grounds should we decide \textbf{how small the measured disparity should be} in order to be considered fair enough? \end{openpoint}

 \paragraph{Lack of causality} Another drawback of purely observational metrics is that they are blind with respect to the underlying generation mechanisms: it is well known that statistical correlations among variables may have very different natures.
 They may be due to a direct causation of one variable on another; to causation mediated by other variables; or may be spurious, i.e. due to some common factor causing both of them; or may even be spuriously created when conditioning on a common effect~\citep{Peters, neal2020introduction}.
-More on the topic of causality in fair-AI in Section~\ref{sec:causality}.
+More details on the topic of causality in fair-AI are discussed in \autoref{sec:causality}.

-A vivid critic of the ``metric'' approach to fairness can be found in \cite{selbst2019}, where the authors face the fair-AI problem from the perspective of Science and Technology Studies.
+A vivid critic of the ``metric approach'' to fairness can be found in \cite{selbst2019}, where the authors face the fair-AI problem from the perspective of Science and Technology Studies.
 In particular, they talk about a \emph{Formalism Trap}: fairness and discrimination are complex concepts, that contain many subtle dimensions, among which a \emph{procedural}, a \emph{contextual}, and a \emph{contestable} dimension, that cannot be grasped by relatively simple statistical quantities.
 Of course, this does not imply that statistical measures are altogether wrong or useless, but only that they must be utilised as tools, to be set in a wider context.

 Indeed, survey studies about fairness \emph{perception} in ML show a very diverse and nuanced landscape, where perspectives on fairness are associated with socio-demographic factors of the participants~\citep{grgichlaca2022dimensions}, and consensus on fairness notions is very low~\citep{starke2022fairnessperceptions, harrison2020anempirical}.